ReignCheats/Reign-Lua-Documentation/README.md

 end

 ```
-Natives can be manually invoked like the above, or you can get natives.lua from [here](https://github.com/ReignCheats/ReignNatives) and put it in the ReignASI folder, it will be automatically required in Lua scripts, or you can require it manually.
+Natives can be manually invoked like the above, or you can get natives.lua from [here](https://github.com/ReignCheats/ReignNatives) and put it in the Reign folder, it will be automatically required in Lua scripts, or you can require it manually.

 # Script